RubricRL: Simple Generalizable Rewards for Text-to-Image Generation: Abstract

 \section{Abstract}

 Reinforcement learning (RL) has recently emerged as a promising approach for aligning text-to-image generative models with human preferences.
 A key challenge, however, lies in designing effective and interpretable rewards.
 Existing methods often rely on either composite metrics (\textit{e.g.}, CLIP, OCR, and realism scores) with fixed weights or a single scalar reward distilled from human preference models, which can limit interpretability and flexibility.
 We propose RubricRL, a simple and general framework for rubric-based reward design that offers greater interpretability, composability, and user control.
 Instead of using a black-box scalar signal, RubricRL dynamically constructs a structured rubric for each prompt—a decomposable checklist of fine-grained visual criteria such as object correctness, attribute accuracy, OCR fidelity, and realism—tailored to the input text.
 Each criterion is independently evaluated by a multimodal judge (\textit{e.g.}, o4-mini), and a prompt-adaptive weighting mechanism emphasizes the most relevant dimensions.
-This design not only produces interpretable and modular supervision signals for policy optimization (\textit{e.g.}, GRPO or PPO), but also enables users to directly adjust which aspects to reward or penalize.
-Experiments with an autoregressive text-to-image model demonstrate that RubricRL improves prompt faithfulness, visual detail, and generalizability, while offering a flexible and extensible foundation for interpretable RL alignment across text-to-image architectures.
+This design not only produces interpretable and modular supervision signals for policy optimization (\textit{e.g.}, GRPO or DiffusionNFT), but also enables users to directly adjust which aspects to reward or penalize.
+Experiments with autoregressive and diffusion text-to-image models demonstrate that RubricRL improves prompt faithfulness, visual detail, and generalizability, while offering a flexible and extensible foundation for interpretable RL alignment across text-to-image architectures. \keywords{Rubric reward \and Reinforcement learning \and Text-to-image generation}